Vehicle Care Guide

 Performance declines

-Surfaces become more difficult to safely clean
+Surfaces become harder to safely clean

 What This Means for Your Vehicle

-The most effective approach to vehicle care combines:
+The most effective approach combines:

 Surface protection (sealants or coatings)

-Impact protection where needed (PPF)
+Impact protection where appropriate (PPF)

 Consistent, proper maintenance